 - Miscellaneous conditions

-Sometimes, buyers will insist that sellers maintain their existing homeowner insurance policy during the rent back period.
-While insurance companies are not happy to keep coverage in affect, many will continue the policy upon request.
+Sometimes buyers will insist that sellers maintain their existing homeowner's insurance policies during the rent-back period.
+Insurance companies aren't typically happy to keep coverage in effect but many will continue the policy upon request.

-However, there are several problems associated with this.
-The seller no longer owns the home, so in the event of a claim, the seller's insurance company may refuse to pay the claim.
-Moreover, the buyer has insurance coverage because lenders insist that a buyer's insurance policy be in force at closing.
+There are several problems with this, however.
+The seller no longer owns the home, so the seller's insurance company might refuse to pay any potential claims.
+And the buyer typically already has insurance coverage because lenders insist that the buyer's insurance policy be in force at closing.

 Some insurance companies have argued that if a claim were to occur and the seller submitted it to their own company, that insurer might look to the buyer's insurance coverage for reimbursement even if the seller's company pays it.

-In either case, the seller should carry coverage for the seller's personal belongings and automobiles.
+In either case, the seller should carry coverage for their own personal belongings and automobiles.

-The rent the seller pays is negotiable.
-Sometimes seller don't want to pay any rent but ask to stay in the home for a few days rent-free.
-In that event, it is still wise to execute an agreement that addresses liability issues and term if you agree to this.
+The amount of rent the seller pays is negotiable.
+Sometimes sellers actually ask to stay in the home for a few days rent-free.
+It's still wise to execute an agreement that addresses liability issues and term if you agree to this.

-Because most buyers finance a new home, buyers are incurring interest and paying taxes and insurance for a home they do not occupy.
-It is reasonable, in most cases, to charge the seller an amount that is equal to a daily proration consisting of the buyer's principal, interest, taxes and insurance.
+Most buyers finance their new homes so they're incurring interest and paying taxes and insurance for a home they can't yet occupy.
+It's reasonable in most cases to charge the seller an amount equal to a daily proration of the buyer's principal, interest, taxes, and insurance.

-But a PITI payment for a seller rent back is not required.
-Smart buyers would check existing rental rates.
-They may find a PITI payment calculation is less than average rental rates.
+But a PITI payment for a seller rent-back isn't required.
+Smart buyers would check existing rental rates in the area.
+They might find that a PITI payment calculation is less than average rental rates.

-For further protection -- and to comply with local rent control laws or other state-specific laws governing landlords and tenants -- buyers and sellers might want to consider signing a standard residential lease agreement.
-For more information, consult a real estate lawyer.
+For further protection—and to comply with local rent control laws or other state-specific laws governing landlords and tenants—buyers and sellers might want to consider signing a short-term standard residential lease agreement.
+Consult a real estate lawyer for more information.